project-lv/penal-codes/src/Chapter_5.md

 **Penalty:** 20–25 min jail, $3,500 fine.

 **S.A.R.P.C. §523 — Operating a Methamphetamine Lab (Class A Felony)**
-Maintaining or assisting in operation of illegal drug laboratory.
+Maintaining or assisting in the operation of an illegal drug laboratory.
 **Penalty:** 35–40 min jail, $5,000 fine.

 **S.A.R.P.C. §524 — Distribution to Minors (Class A Felony)**